madhumithra13052008-crypto/Module-4/README.md

-# DATE: 19.10.25
+# DATE: 21.10.25

-# Classes and Objects in Python: Calculate the Area of a Circle
+# Experiment No:4-A: Classes and Objects in Python: Calculate the Area of a Circle

 ## 🎯 Aim
 To write a Python program that calculates the *area of a circle* based on the radius provided by the user.
 This program uses a class named cse and a method mech to perform the calculation.